The c7n developer install includes c7n_azure. A shortcut for creating a virtual env for development is available in the makefile:

 or do everything

 If test method requires real infrastructure, please decorate this method with the ARM template file name to ensure this test can automatically create required infrastructure if needed.

 AzureVCRBaseTest attempts to automatically obscure keys and other secrets in cassettes and replace subscription ids, but it is required to verify cassettes don’t contain any sensitive information before submitting.

 For long standing operations cassette can be modified to reduce test execution time (in case recorded cassette contains some responses with Retry-After headers or Azure SDK waits until resource is provisioned).

-You can use tox to run all tests or instead you can use pytest and run only Azure tests (or only specific set of tests).
+You can use make test to run all tests or instead you can use pytest and run only Azure tests (or only specific set of tests).
 Running recorded tests still requires some authentication, it is possible to use fake data for authorization token and subscription id.

 export AZURE_ACCESS_TOKEN=fake_token export AZURE_SUBSCRIPTION_ID=ea42f556-5106-4743-99b0-c129bfa71a47 pytest tools/c7n_azure/tests